J1shen/J1shen.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
+This is the source code to Junyi's public academic website: https://j1shen.github.io Modified from https://jonbarron.info/.
 Feel free to clone this code for your own personal use.